openeemeter/caltrack/data-prep/README.md

 #### Included Summary statistics

 - Number of unique SAIDs in joined data
-- Number of unique IDs in hourly electricity data
+- Number of unique SPIDs in hourly electricity data
-- Number of unique IDs in monthly electricity data
+- Number of unique SPIDs in monthly electricity data
+- Number of unique SPIDs in the electricity cross reference dataset
+- Number of unique SPIDS in the gas cross reference dataset
-- Number of unique IDs in the electricity cross reference dataset
+- Number of unique SAIDs in the electricity cross reference dataset
-- Number of unique IDS in the Gas cross reference dataset
+- Number of unique SAIDs in the gas cross reference dataset
 - % Records successfully matched between hourly electricity data to project data
 	- Frequency counts of invalid rows from missing sa_id
 	- Frequency counts of invalid rows from missing sp_id